Skip to main content

 When the Structure Breaks

-In 'Support and Resistance' (Lesson 2), you learned that broken support often flips to resistance because trapped traders sell to exit at breakeven.
-The same principle applies to trend structure levels.
-If an uptrend has higher lows at 5,200, 5,220, and 5,240, and price breaks below 5,240, that broken higher low can flip to resistance.
-Trapped buyers who entered near 5,240 may sell if price rallies back, adding selling pressure at a level that used to attract buyers.
+From Lesson 2: broken support often flips to resistance.
+The same applies to trend structure levels.
+If an uptrend has higher lows at 6,550, 6,570, and 6,590, and price breaks below 6,590, that broken higher low can flip to resistance as trapped buyers sell near breakeven.

 Annotated chart showing an uptrend with labeled HH and HL points that transitions to a structure break when price makes a lower high and then a lower low below the most recent swing low

-This is what the 'check bias' step in the Pre-Execution Protocol means.
-Before every trade, identify the market structure.
+This is the 'check bias' step in the Pre-Execution Protocol.
+Before every trade, identify the structure.
 Is the trend intact?
-Has it been damaged by a structure break?
-Is the market ranging?
-Your answer shapes everything: which direction to trade, where to place your stop, and whether to trade at all.
+Damaged by a break?
+Ranging?
+Your answer shapes which direction to trade, where to place your stop, and whether to trade at all.

-Now that you can identify uptrends, downtrends, ranges, and structure breaks from swing points, the next lesson covers chart patterns: triangles and flags.
-These patterns form within the trend structure you just learned to read, and they signal when the market is preparing for its next directional move.
+The next lesson covers chart patterns: triangles and flags, which form within the trend structure you just learned to read and signal when the market is preparing for its next move.

 01Test